jw3/test-case-pigpio-jvm-crash/README.md

   - eg.  1000 events, 100, 50, 50, 100, 50..
   - never again achieves the "stability" of the first execution

+### javacpp

+use the build script from https://github.com/jw3/javacpp-pigpio

 ### tested
 - oracle jvm 8.~90-8.121
 - azul jvm 8.112